by Aiden Eksteen

 Most of the Crosstrek Hybrid's dimensions, barring its height and curb weight, are identical to that of the standard models.
 In length, the Crosstrek Hybrid measures 175.8 inches overall - carried over a wheelbase of 104.9 inches.
 It is 62.8 inches in height, and the Hybrid shares a ground clearance of 8.7 inches and a width of 71 inches with the gas-fed model.
 With a curb weight of 3,717 lbs, the Crosstrek Hybrid is around 450 pounds heavier than the heaviest model of the standard Crosstrek, however.

-With 137 hp and 134 lb-ft, the Crosstrek Hybrid's 2.0-liter four-cylinder mill has less power at hand than the standard model, yet still proves punchier off-the-line oomph.
-That's because of the additional electrified power and torque provided by the two electric motors, which together with the engine, accelerates the Crosstrek Hybrid from 0-60 mph in around eight seconds - a full second faster than the standard model.
-The hybrid powertrain makes for nippy and smooth driving around town and with plenty of low-end torque, and commencing overtakes isn't much of a task.
+With 137 hp and 134 lb-ft, the Crosstrek Hybrid's 2.0-liter four-cylinder mill has less power at hand than the standard model, yet still delivers punchier off-the-line oomph.
+That's because of how much the additional electrified power and torque provided by the two electric motors benefits acceleration; these motors, together with the engine, accelerates the Crosstrek Hybrid from 0 to 60 mph in around eight seconds - a full second faster than the standard model.
+The hybrid powertrain makes for nippy and smooth performance around town and with plenty of low-end torque, and commencing overtakes isn't much of a task.
 Even so, getting up to highway speeds can be a bit of a gradual affair; the CVT automatic can deliver some clumsy responses but it works well with the Crosstrek's smooth hybridized engine dynamics.
 The Crosstrek Hybrid is availed with a maximum towing capacity of 1,000 lbs.

-By virtue of Crosstrek Hybrid's standard all-wheel-drive system, it rides with a sure-footed and firmly planted feel around corners and at any speed.
+By virtue of Crosstrek Hybrid's standard all-wheel-drive system, it rides with a sure-footed and firmly planted feel around corners, even when nearing top speed.
 It exhibits good coordination and stability around winding roads and manages body roll to a fair degree.
 Its steering is properly weighted and delivers some quick, precise responses to driver input, even if there's not much feedback provided.
 While the brakes do deliver ample stopping power and the pedal is easy to modulate around town, it can feel a little springy with more aggressive inputs.

-For a hybridized vehicle, the Crosstrek Hybrid isn't very impressive; in combined driving conditions the EPA recorded gas mileage estimates of 35 mpg on average and 90 MPGe on electricity alone.
+For a hybridized vehicle at this relatively high cost price, the Subaru Crosstrek Hybrid isn't very impressive; in combined driving conditions the EPA recorded gas mileage estimates of 35 mpg on average and 90 MPGe on electricity alone.
 That's not much of an improvement over the standard Crosstrek's estimates of 27/33/30 mpg city/highway/combined.
 The Kia Niro Plug-in Hybrid leads the segment in gas mileage, returning 46 mpg combined or 105 MPGe on all-electric power.
 The Crosstrek Hybrid offers a measly 17 miles on all-electric power only, and with its 13.2-gallon gas tank filled and its 8.8 kWh battery fully charged, it's conceded a maximum drive range of around 480 miles.
 It will take around five hours for a full charge on a typical 120-volt household outlet, around two hours on a 240-volt outlet.

 The Crosstrek Hybrid's lithium-ion battery pack is located beneath the cargo bay, which means there is a slight compromise in cargo space.
 While there's 20.8 cubic feet of cargo space offered in the standard model, the hybrid offers only 15.9 cu-ft.
 That is still enough space for a couple of hiking backpacks, a two-man tent, and a few other camping amenities.
 And, if the 60/40 split-folding rear seats are folded down, a couple of bicycles could fit, too, with 43.1 cubes opened up.